 Interactive Read Alouds

-One option is to create an anchor chart and to write down examples of sensory words as you read.
+One option is to create an anchor chart and to write down examples as you read.
 You can try having students close their eyes and give a thumbs up when they hear sensory words.
 You can also give students mini versions of the anchor chart for them to complete during the read aloud or later as part of guided reading groups or independent reading.

 If your students struggle, you can copy examples of sensory details from the book ahead of time and then have students sort them by sense as you read.

 See the end of this post for a list of recommended read alouds!

 A sensory word scavenger hunt works well as a small group activity or center.
 I pull books and poems ahead of time that I know have multiple examples of sensory language.
 Students use sticky notes to identify different examples in the text.